AnimeshRy/portfolio/content/contact/index.md

 ---
-title: 'Here's a useless package for you to try !?'
+title: 'Connect With me as a true Web Developer'
 buttonText: 'npx animesh'
 ---

-👇Just hit this in your terminal with npm installed👇
+👇just hit this in your terminal with npm installed👇

 I am currently looking for new opportunities, my inbox is always open.
 Whether you have a question or just want to say hi, I will try my best to get back to you!